The Essential Mindset For Getting Back In Shape

 My stomach hurts after I eat.

 Agitate: Stomach pain following meal times is common among people who suffer from Irritable Bowel Syndrome.
 The reason behind this is unknown.
 However, experts believe stress plays a role in causing abdominal discomfort.
-Stressful situations trigger changes within our bodies, including increased blood flow to the gut area, resulting in bloating and gas production.
+Stressful situations can cause changes in our bodies, like increased blood flow to the gut, leading to bloating and gas.
 Other factors include dieting, caffeine consumption, alcohol intake, smoking, medications, pregnancy, and hormonal fluctuations during menstruation.

 Solve: Avoid foods that aggravate your digestive system and instead focus on consuming fiber-rich foods.
 Fiber promotes proper digestion and prevents intestinal blockages.
-Foods containing soluble fibers include oats, beans, peas, lentils, broccoli, apples, pears, oranges, bananas, berries, carrots, spinach, nuts, seeds, and tofu.
+Foods high in soluble fiber include oats, beans, peas, lentils, broccoli, apples, pears, oranges, bananas, berries, carrots, spinach, nuts, seeds, and tofu.
 Soluble fiber has been shown to lower cholesterol levels, while insoluble fiber reduces inflammation.

 Get Enough Sleep Each Night

 Sleep deprivation leads to poor decision-making skills, impaired judgment, decreased productivity at work or school, and mood swings.
 Lack of sleep affects how we think, feel, act, and perform.
-According to research conducted by Harvard University, lack of sleep impairs our ability to learn new things, remember information, concentrate, make decisions, and solve complex problems.
+Harvard University’s research shows that not getting enough sleep makes it harder to learn, remember, concentrate, make decisions, and solve problems.

-Agitate: You may not realize it, but when you don’t get enough restorative sleep, you’re depriving your mind of valuable time to process all the data stored in its long-term memories.
+Lack of sleep deprives your mind of processing long-term memories.
 Studies have found that adults need between 7 and 9 hours of uninterrupted sleep.
-However, if you wake up feeling groggy, exhausted, and unable to fall back asleep, it’s likely because you haven’t gotten enough shut-eye.
+If you wake up feeling tired and can’t go back to sleep, it’s probably because you haven’t slept enough.
 Try going to bed earlier to have more time to relax before falling into dreamland.

 Solve: Instead of forcing yourself to go to bed early, set aside some quiet time before turning off the lights.
-Turn down the volume on your television, computer, phone, tablet, etc., dim the lighting around the room, put away any clutter that could distract you, and take a few deep breaths.
+Lower the volume on your electronic devices (TV, computer, phone, tablet, etc.), reduce the brightness in the room, tidy up any distractions, and take some deep breaths.
 Once you’ve relaxed, close your eyes and let your thoughts drift until you doze off.

 Exercise Regularly